AntJanus/WebDevelopment.META/Book/4-Better Developer/7-legacy-software.md

 5. features tend to get more "impossible" to add due to the system's growing structure.
 6. the code doesn't make sense when you look at it.

 Lastly, there is one type of debt, the investment debt, that's purposefully introduced.
 Let's go back to Susan.
 She found herself another job at a startup company because she was sick of poor project management and "putting out fires".
 The startup said that it wants to build a great product that will stand the test of time, especially when it comes to code rot (the decrease in quality of code over time).
 It said, "no more patching".
 Susan started her work happily, however, her first order of business was to rapidly code a product.
-They wanted her to cut all corners, use 3rd party libraries to speed up the development time, skip writing tests, and "screw architecture".
+They wanted her to cut all corners, use unstable 3rd party libraries to speed up the development time, skip writing tests, and "screw architecture".
 All the while making it fast.
 She imagined a nightmare until she was told about the reasons.
 Investment debt can be a very valuable tool, it can:

 1. bring a new product to the market right away to test out its viability and gain initial adoption.
 2. test out a feature of an existing product.